2nd Friday Norman Art Walk is a free celebration of arts & creativity held monthly starting at 6 p.m. in the Walker Arts District of Downtown Norman.

 STREET Performers:

-FREE BY 6 pM WEDNESDAY, MAY 8, 2024
+FREE BY 6 pM WEDNESDAY, JULY 10, 2024

 Add to the festivities and entertain the art walk crowds!
 Street performers are permitted to set up on Main Street sidewalks at limited locations with completion of the Street Performer Application.
 All performers must apply for a permit through NAC, who will assign locations and reserves the right to refuse any application.
 Location preference may be requested, and brick & mortar businesses may coordinate with NAC to facilitate performances outside their businesses.
 Applications for a permit — with no fee — are due by 6 p.m. the Wednesday prior to 2nd Friday Norman Art Walk.